moisestech/ml-fundamentals-notes/machine-learning/_machine-learning.md

 A short (but not complete!) list of noteworthy examples includes:

-FFNN: The most straightforward way of structuring a neural network, the Feed Forward Neural Network (FFNN) structures neurons in a series of layers, with each neuron in a layer containing weights to all neurons in the previous layer.
+- **FFNN**: The most straightforward way of structuring a neural network, the **Feed Forward Neural Network (FFNN)** structures neurons in a series of layers, with each neuron in a layer containing weights to all neurons in the previous layer.
-CNN: Convolutional Neural Networks (CNN) represent nested filters over grid-organized data.
+- **CNN: Convolutional Neural Networks (CNN)** represent nested filters over grid-organized data.
 They are by far the most commonly used type of model when processing images.
-RNN/LSTM: Recurrent Neural Networks (RNN) and the related Long Short-Term Memory (LSTM) model types are structured to effectively represent for loops in traditional computing, collecting state while iterating over some object.
+- **RNN/LSTM: Recurrent Neural Networks (RNN)** and the related Long Short-Term Memory (LSTM) model types are structured to effectively represent for loops in traditional computing, collecting state while iterating over some object.
 They can be used for processing sequences of data.
-Transformer: A more modern replacement for RNN/LSTMs, the transformer architecture enables training over larger datasets involving sequences of data.
+- **Transformer**: A more modern replacement for RNN/LSTMs, the transformer architecture enables training over larger datasets involving sequences of data.

 Machine Learning Using Python Libraries
 For more classical models (linear, tree-based) as well as a set of common ML-related tools, take a look at scikit-learn.
 The web documentation for this library is also organized for those getting familiar with space and can be a great place to get familiar with some extremely useful tools and techniques.

 For deep learning, mxnet, tensorflow, andpytorch are the three most common libraries.
 For the purposes of the majority of machine learning needs, each of these is feature-paired and equivalent.

-Terminology
+### Terminology

-Hyperparameters are settings on the model which are not changed during training but can affect how quickly or how reliably the model trains, such as the number of clusters the model should identify.
+- **Hyperparameters** are settings on the model which are not changed during training but can affect how quickly or how reliably the model trains, such as the number of clusters the model should identify.

-A loss function is used to codify the model’s distance from this goal
+- A **loss function** is used to codify the model’s distance from this goal

-Training dataset: The data on which the model will be trained.
+- Training dataset: The data on which the model will be trained.
 Most of your data will be here.

-Test dataset: The data withheld from the model during training, which is used to test how well your model will generalize to new data.
+- **Test dataset**: The data withheld from the model during training, which is used to test how well your model will generalize to new data.

-Model parameters are settings or configurations the training algorithm can update to change how the model behaves.
+- **Model parameters** are settings or configurations the training algorithm can update to change how the model behaves.

-Additional reading
+### Additional reading

-The Wikipedia entry on the bias-variance trade-off can help you understand more about this common machine learning concept.
+- The Wikipedia entry on the bias-variance trade-off can help you understand more about this common machine learning concept.
-In this AWS Machine Learning blog post, you can see how to train a machine-learning algorithm to predict the impact of weather on air quality using Amazon SageMaker.
+- In this AWS Machine Learning blog post, you can see how to train a machine-learning algorithm to predict the impact of weather on air quality using Amazon SageMaker.

 ---